How Editors Can Help Self-publishing Children’s Book Authors

 I have self-published a business book!

 My eBook is called Tall Tartan Talks: My Collection of blog Posts – Tips on Running a Business.
-I’ve written it as a freelancer for freelancers, sharing many tips I’ve learnt while running my proofreading business.
+I’ve written it for freelancers by sharing many tips I’ve learnt while running my proofreading business.

 I used Amazon’s Kindle Direct Publishing (KDP).
-If you would like to buy my book, the link is at the end.
+If you would like to buy my book, the link is at the end of this post.

-I will explain the how, what and why of the process.
+I will explain the what, how, and why of the process which, hopefully, will answer a lot of your questions.

 What did I write?

 I already had a collection of over 30 blog posts on my website which I had written to support other freelancers.
-Why not copy the draft versions from Word and paste them into a single document, I thought?
+I asked myself, why not copy the draft versions from Word and paste them into a single document?
 Rather than write something new I could create one manuscript using writing I already had.

 If you have an idea for a fiction or non-fiction book, for adults or children, do write it.
 And keep writing.
 If the ideas flow, great!
 When you’ve finished a draft, ask friends / colleagues to read it.
 This will gauge if the audience thinks your book works.
 You will feel the need to redraft your manuscript several times.